-12.2 Constraint Manager and Support Routine Performance
+10.2 Constraint Manager and Support Routine Performance

-Our experience with earlier AI planners such as Nonlin and O-Plan1 was that a large proportion of the time of a planner could be spent in performing basic tasks on the plan network (such as deciding which nodes are ordered with respect to others) and in reasoning about how to satisfy or preserve conditions within the plan.
-Such functions have been modularised and provided as Constraint Managers (Graph Operations Processor, Time Point Network Manager, TOME/GOST Manager, etc) and Support Routines (Question Answering, etc) in O-Plan2 to allow for future improvements and replacement by more efficient versions.
+Our experience with earlier AI planners such as Nonlin and the first version of O-Plan was that a large proportion of the time of a planner could be spent in performing basic tasks on the plan network (such as deciding which nodes are ordered with respect to others) and in reasoning about how to satisfy or preserve conditions within the plan.
+Such functions have been modularised and provided as Constraint Managers (Graph Operations Processor, Time Point Network Manager, TOME/GOST Manager, etc) and Support Routines (Question Answering, etc) in O-Plan to allow for future improvements and replacement by more efficient versions.